 An estimated 2.1 million children across Europe have a parent in prison, 800,000 children in EU-28.2 In addition to having to cope with separation from their parent, children with a parent in prison are vulnerable to stigma, instability, poverty, and violence.
-The imprisonment of a household member is one of ten Adverse Childhood Experiences known to have a significant impact on long-term health and well-being.
-The more ACEs a child suffers, the more likely this is to impact negatively on outcomes in terms of health, school attainment and later life experiences.
-Recent research in the UK has highlighted the impact of ACEs and looked at how recognising and responding to ACEs is key to improving life chances.
-The higher the number of ACEs, the greater the likely negative impact on a child's future.
-Compared to those with no ACEs, children https://childrenofprisoners.eu/wp-content/uploads/2015/03/EJPI 06 2017-ENGLISH Web.pdf
+The imprisonment of a household member is one of ten Adverse Childhood Experiences known to have a significant impact on long-term health and well-being.3 The more ACEs a child suffers, the more likely this is to impact negatively on outcomes in terms of health, school attainment and later life experiences.
+Recent research in the UK has highlighted the impact of ACEs4 and looked at how recognising and responding to ACEs is key to

+1 https://childrenofprisoners.eu/wp-content/uploads/2015/03/EJPI_06_2017-ENGLISH_Web.pdf

-&lt;sup>2 Source: COPE network (extrapolation based on data from International Centre for Prison Studies and SPACE).
+2 Source: COPE network (extrapolation based on data from International Centre for Prison Studies and SPACE).

-&lt;sup>3 Felitti, V.J., et al. (1998).
+3 Felitti, V.J., et al. (1998).
 Relationship of Childhood Abuse and Household Dysfunction to Many of the Leading Causes of Death in Adults.
 American Journal of Preventive Medicine 14(4), 245-258.
 The ten items recognised as key as Adverse Childhood Experiences (ACEs) are: physical, emotional and sexual abuse; physical and emotional neglect; mental illness; mother treated violently; divorce; substance abuse; incarcerated relative.

-&lt;sup>4 Public Health Wales NHS Trust (2015).
+4 Public Health Wales NHS Trust (2015).
 ACEs and their impact on health-harming behaviours in the Welsh adult population.